muskan67889/Muskan.Jaiswal-COIT12206-2026T1-Portfolio/WEEK1/README.md

 6. Reflection

 This week tuitorial tought me how basic networking concepts works and how simulation tools like GNS3 are used to model real networks.
-I learned how to manually configure a Linux system, including assigning IP addresses and verifying connectivity with other host.
+The manual configuration process for a Linux computer was explained where an IP address had to be assigned and the communication between two host devices checked.

-I experienced some difficulties when editing the configuration files, as even small mistakes caused errors or prevented the network from working correctly.
-This highlighted the importance of accuracy and attention to detail when working with network configurations.
+There were challenges encountered while configuring the network, whereby, a slight error in the process could lead to failure or malfunctioning.
+This underscored the need for precision during network configuration.

-Overall, this lab provided a solid foundation for future networking tasks and improved my confidence in using both Linux commands and network simulation tools.
+In general, the lab exercise laid a good basis for future network activities.